Almost went extinct before American Eskimo Dog breeders showed interest.

 A-Z Animals believes the best dog food for the Volpino Italiano is Blue Buffalo Life Protection Formula Natural Adult Small Breed Healthy Weight Dry Dog Food.

 The ideal nutritional profile to maintain healthy eyes includes Vitamin A and taurine, which makes this dog food great for the Volpino Italiano.
 Plus, there’s plenty of calcium, chondroitin sulfate, and glucosamine for the development and maintenance of strong joints, since the Volpino Italiano is at risk for patellar luxation (kneecap problems).

-Here’s where you can find Blue Buffalo Life Protection Small Breed Formula on amazon.
+Here’s where you can find Blue Buffalo Life Protection Small Breed Formula on Chewy and Amazon.

 Maintenance and Grooming

 With a fluffy double coat and a dense undercoat below, the necessity to groom the Volpino Italiano is clear.
 Though you might expect to spend hours at a time, that’s not the case at all.
 By brushing two to three times a week, the dead hairs in their coat come out before they start shedding at all.
 If you want to do all of this grooming at home, make sure to buy a pin brush, a slicker brush, a de-matter, and a comb.

 Baths only need to occur occasionally, allowing your dog to go a few months at a time between shampooing.
 Too many baths cause incredible dryness and irritation in the skin, which is difficult to combat.